 In late 2016, President Barack Obama designated 1.35 million acres of land in San Juan County, Utah as Bears Ears National Monument.
 On December 4, 2017 President Donald Trump chose to shrink the monument by 85 percent.
 Rich in human history and unsurpassed in natural beauty, Bears Ears is at the heart of a national debate over the future of public lands.

-The above are a sampling of the more than 70 individuals whose voices inform the discussion in Bears Ears Country.
+a sampling of the over 70 individuals whose voices inform the discussion in Voices from Bears Ears.